uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 ## Course Objectives
 {: .no_toc }
-Upon completion of this course students will:
+Upon completion of this course, students will:

 * Building larger object-oriented programs
 * Understanding software build environment (IDEs, Build tools, etc.)
 * Working collaboratively and asynchronously with others
 * Iterative development
-* Designing functional and object oriented systems
+* Designing functional and object-oriented systems
 * Front-end and back-end development
-* Software Architectural and object-oriented design patterns, and when to use them
+* Software Architectural and object-oriented design patterns and when to use them

 ## Course Topics